SpringOne2GX-2014/effective-spring-gemfire/README.md

 For those who attended our session, thank you.
 We are open to and appreciate any honest feedback on how we can improve and make this type of session even more valuable next time.
 Feel free to reach out to us; contact information is the POM file.
-Thanks again!
-See you next year.
+Thanks again.
+See you next year!